spotify/confidence-resolver-rust/openfeature-provider/INTEGRATION_GUIDE.md

 ### Benefits

 - **Zero configuration**: Works out of the box with no additional setup
-- **Managed storage**: Confidence handles all storage, TTL, and consistency
+- **Managed storage**: Confidence handles all storage and consistency
-- **Automatic renewal**: TTL is refreshed on each access
-- **Global availability**: Materializations are available across all your services
+- **Global availability**: Materializations are available across all your services that are using this flag

 ### Latency Considerations

 When a sticky assignment is needed, the provider makes a network call to Confidence's cloud resolvers.
-This introduces additional latency (typically 50-200ms depending on your location) compared to local WASM evaluation.
+This introduces additional latency (the network latency between your location and Confidence servers) compared to local WASM evaluation.

 ### Custom Materialization Storage